Ockbrook

-Ockbrook is a village in Derbyshire, England.
+Ockbrook is a village in the Erewash district, in the county of Derbyshire, England.
 It is almost contiguous with the village of Borrowash, the two only separated by the A52.
 The civil parish is Ockbrook and Borrowash.
 The population of this civil parish at the 2011 Census was 7,335.
 Ockbrook lies about 5 mi east of Derby.

 History

 There is evidence of human activity in Ockbrook as far back as the Mesolithic period (~8000BC) in the form of two bifacial cores of flint.
 A small greenstone axe head attests to Neolithic activity (4000 - 2500BC, but no archaeological evidence has yet been discovered of Bronze Age activity in the village.
 From the Iron Age (800BC - AD43) there is a variety of evidence obtained during the excavation of a Romano-British aisled building at Littlehay Grange Farm between 1994 and 1997.
 This includes sherds of Ancaster Breedon scored ware and Aylesford-Swarling Pottery, a Group A one-piece brooch, an Iron Age coin of silver dating to between 40 BC and 10 AD, and an Iron Age ring headed pin or spike.

 Evidence of occupation during the Roman period (AD43 - 410) includes the sites of three farmsteads, one of which has been excavated.
 From these it appears that the fortunes of the area at that time mirrored those of nearby Derventio (Roman Derby), with a boom starting during the 2nd century AD followed by abandonment at the end of the 4th century.

 During the early Dark Ages, Ockbrook was part of the Kingdom of Mercia.
 According to the Anglo-Saxon Chronicle, this was founded in 560 by Creoda, one of whose followers may have had the personal name Occa.
 It was this Occa (an Anglo Saxon) who established Ockbrook in the 6th century on the banks of a small stream, the Ock.

 During the ninth century, the Danes invaded and swept through large swathes of England until fought to a standstill by Alfred the Great.
 The country was partitioned as a consequence c874 and Ockbrook, being east of Watling Street (the present day A5) would have been in the Danelaw.
 This period is attested to by two place names, The Ridings and Carrhill, which derive from Danish.
 Despite frequent skirmishes between Danes and the English hereabouts, the Danelaw survived until 1066 when, according to the Domesday Book, the manor was held by Toki (probably a Dane).
 The entry reads: